giorginogreg/versionpress/docs/content/en/integrations/plugins.md

 ### Jetpack

 Jetpack is actually a collection of plugins, most of which work fine.
 Some sub-plugins are of category 2 above, i.e., the actions are technically tracked but the descriptions could be improved.

+## How to extend support of versionpress to 3rd party plugins

+check docs/content/en/developer/plugin-support.md